Notre-Solutions/Inship-Website/src/content/products/CAPS.md

   feature4: true
 productpage:
   features:
-    - title: Removal of Paper
+    - title: Paper Elimination
       description: >-
-        Invoices are simply emailed into the system.
-Direct form the supplier or the user can also DnD invoices.
+        Documents are e-mailed or uploaded to the system via DnD, removing all previous paper handling requirements.
-    - title: User Defined Data Capure
+    - title: User Defined Data Capture
+      description: >-
-      description: Data capture is automatic but can be simply modified by users.
+        Data is captured automatically and the data capture requirements can easily be modified by the user.
+Capture fields can be added, edited and deleted.
     - title: Issue Checking
       description: >-
-        CAPs comes with standard issue checks but these can be modified at both a globally or/and group level.
+        CAPs comes with standard issue checks that can be modified at both a global or/and group level.
-    - title: Routing of Documents
+    - title: Document Routing
       description: >-
-        CAPs includes a workflow process mirroring both simple and complex process which meets most businesses needs
+        CAPs includes a workflow process that can mirror and automate both simple and complex process flows to meet any businesses needs.
-    - title: Auto Routing
+    - title: Auto-Routing
       description: >-
-        Workflow can be defined by supplier codes, general ledger codes, delivery address, project code etc etc.
+        Workflow can be automated by supplier codes, general ledger codes, delivery address, project code etc.
-    - title: Purchase Order/Goods Received Note Matching
+    - title: PO and GRN Matching
       description: >-
-        CAPs can match invoices to PO's based or GRN's at a total or a line by line level.
+        CAPs can match invoices to purchase orders (POs) or goods received notes (GRNs) at a total or a line by line level.
 Delivery, discounts and various surcharges can also be handled.
     - title: General Ledger Coding
-      description: >-
-        CAP's can auto code invoices based on the supplier, delivery address, project or other codes and invoices line item, These features can be combined for complex auto coding.
+      description: CAPs can auto code invoices based on multiple factors.
     - title: Line by Line Data Capture
       description: >-
-        CAPs can auto capture the line items on invoices for coding, reporting and searching.
+        CAPs can auto capture line items on invoices for coding, reporting and searching purposes.
-    - title: Workflow
-      description: >-
-        Invoices can be automatically and manually routed for approval or send back to suppliers is there any issues.
-All with a full audit trail.
     - title: Approval
       description: >-
-        Standard approval screen, with globally customization views, packed with information but clearly laid out.
-One click can both approve an invoice and complete all the accounting for it.
+        Documents can be easily approved with one click with all relevant information displayed on screen.
-    - title: Bulk Invoices Approvals
+    - title: Bulk Approvals
       description: >-
-        Both PO and GL invoices can be review by bulk to reduce the processing time even more.
+        All documents from one supplier or all PO matched documents can be approved at once.
     - title: Approval Limits
-      description: >-
-        CAPs comes with approval limits which can be set at a user by user level.
+      description: A user limit may be set o
     - title: Comments
       description: >-
         Various types of comments can be added to invoices, including manual,